-Our Exclusive License with the University of Texas (NHance and ABDEG)
+Our Exclusive License with the University of Texas (NHance® and ABDEGTM)

 In February 2012, we entered into an exclusive license with The Board of Regents of The University of Texas System, or UoT, for use of certain patents rights relating to the NHance platform, for any use worldwide.
-The agreement was amended on December 23, 2014 to also include certain patent rights relating to the ABDEG platform.
+The agreement was amended on December 23, 2014 to also include certain additional patent rights relating to the ABDEG TM platform.

 Upon commercialization of any of our products that use the in-licensed patent rights, we will be obligated to pay UoT a percentage of net sales as a royalty until the expiration of any patents covering the product.
 This royalty varies with net sales volume and is subject to an adjustment for royalties we receive from a sublicensee of our rights under this agreement, but in any event does not exceed 1%.
 In addition, we must make annual license maintenance payments to UoT until termination of the agreement.
-We have assumed certain development, regulatory and commercial milestone payment obligations and must report on our progress in achieving these milestones on a quarterly basis.
-The maximum amount of milestone payments we would be required to make is approximately \$0.5 million.
-Through December 31, 2017, we have paid UoT an aggregate of \$0.5 million, which includes reimbursement for UoT's patent prosecution and maintenance costs.
+We have assumed certain development and commercial milestone payment obligations and must report on our progress in achieving product sales on a quarterly basis.
+The maximum milestone payments we would be required to make is approximately \$0.5 million in total.
+Through December 31, 2018, we have paid UoT an aggregate of \$0.75 million, which includes reimbursement for UoT's patent prosecution and maintenance costs and development milestones on products using the in-licensed patent rights.
 We also have certain diligence requirements with respect to development and commercialization of products which use the in-licensed patent rights.

 Under the terms of the license, we have the right to grant sublicenses to third parties, subject to certain restrictions.
 If we receive any non-royalty income in connection with such sublicenses we must pay UoT a percentage of such income varying from low-middle single digits to middle-upper single digits depending on the nature of the sublicense.
-Such fees are waived if a sublicensee agrees to pay the milestone payments as set forth in our agreement with UoT.
+Such fees are waived if a sublicensee agrees to pay the milestone payments as set forth in our agreement with LoT